Are you currently researching how to set up your own Shopify ecommerce store, but are you not sure which standard pages you should include?

 This is another optional one, but it's a great option if you're getting a lot of questions regarding the topic ‘Where is my order?'

 The solution?
 Simple.
 Keep your customers engaged throughout the whole delivery process.
-Plus, you can add a ‘Track Order’ page to your Shopify store.
-Take, for example, Treasure Fan below:
+Plus, you can add a ‘track your order‘ page to your Shopify store.

 How to add a track your order page to Shopify?